towolf/towolf.github.com/docs/PsychOneliners/IsGUI.markdown

 title: IsGUI
 categories:
   - PsychOneliners
+encoding: UTF-8
 ---

-IsGUI \- Is the Matlab or Octave GUI enabled in this session?
+IsGUI - Is the Matlab or Octave GUI enabled in this session?

 Returns 1 if GUI is enabled, 0 otherwise.